 Joshua set for new opponent as Hearn claims Miller has failed second doping test

-Miller’s participation for the New York heavyweight bout was already under threat after the Voluntary Anti-Doping Association (VADA) informed both camps of an adverse finding in a drug-testing sample, leading to him being denied a licence for the date at Madison Square Garden.
+The American’s participation in the June 1 fight was jeopardised on Tuesday when the Voluntary Anti-Doping Association (VADA) informed both camps of an “adverse finding” in a drug-testing sample, leading to him being denied a licence for the date at Madison Square Garden.

 We have now received news from VADA that Jarrell Miller has now failed a second seperate test for a further substance.
 AJ’s June 1 opponent will be announced next week - if you don’t think you can beat him clean then delete my number!— Eddie Hearn (@EddieHearn) April 19, 2019

 It was on March 20 when there was an adverse finding for GW1516, a metabolic modulator also known as cardarine and endurobol.